0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

 This deployment guide walks you through starting and running a full node through various methods.
-For the system requirements, see the [Minimum Technical Requirements](../validator/validator-system-requirements.md) guide.
+For the system requirements, see the [minimum technical requirements](../validator/validator-system-requirements.md) guide.

 !!!tip "Snapshots"